And I knew that I had to write a blog post on him and his work, so I contacted him.

 How Does Kevin Jackson Work – The Process on the Tudor doll houses

 As Kevin does not follow any detailed plans but instead relies on his own imagination to create each house, no 2 houses are ever the same, the designs evolve as he works.

 Each house is on a scale of 1:12 and takes approximately 2 to 6 months to build, and prices range from £2000.00 to in excess of £12000.00 plus.

-He pays a lot of attention to detail and the use of good quality materials, this makes them valuable as collector items for the quality-seekers for dollhouse enthusiasts.
+He pays a lot of attention to detail and the use of good quality materials, which makes them valuable as collector items for the quality-seekers for dollhouse enthusiasts.